gianlazz/Lazztech.Cloud/GianDevNotes.md

 Setting the git repo root as the console root will make this all a lot easier on the shell scripts.
 - https://stackoverflow.com/questions/957928/is-there-a-way-to-get-the-git-root-directory-in-one-command

+Fixed directory issues with cd'ing in to the root of the repo:
+- `cd ./$(git rev-parse --show-cdup)`

+The build now works and passes!